wovalle/fireorm/README.md

 You can read more about the motivations and features of fireorm [on its introductory post](https://medium.com/p/ba7734644684).
 Also, the [API documentation](https://wovalle.github.io/fireorm) is available.

+> :warning: Due to personal and professional reasons, I am unable to continue active development and support for this project.
+>
+>However, I want to assure you that the project will remain available for use and that I will still check pull requests if needed.
+I encourage the community to continue to use and contribute to this project, and I hope that it will continue to be a valuable resource for developers.

 ## Usage

 1. Install the npm package: